 How to use the blender types table - examples

-Suppose you’re mainly looking to use the blender to make vegetable & fruit smoothies, single serve, blending your morning smoothie directly into a portable cup to go.
+Suppose you’re mainly looking to use the blender to make vegetable & fruit smoothies (See here for tropical recipes!), single serve, blending your morning smoothie directly into a portable cup to go.
 You’ll see in the table that Hand Blenders as well as Personal blenders can do just that.